 “Mr. Jones, Mr. Duncan, Mr. Robinson, would one of you like to tell me how this incident managed to slip by you?”
 I ask.

 “Ugh!
 I can’t go through this again.”
 Butterfly says, standing from her seat.

 “Oh, you’ve already heard it?”
 I ask.

 “No,” she says, clearly flustered.
 “I haven’t heard it.
 That’s the problem.
 Nobody seems to think I need to know.
 In fact, I’m still waiting to hear it from him!”
 Everyone follows her glare and finger to none other than a very pale Harris.

 “Harris?”
 I ask bemused.
 Why would he know why in-house security screwed up?

 “Yes!
-Apparently this group,” she gestures to the Vansteen guards, “are not the only ones who let Edward ‘slip by’ today!” she snaps.
+Apparently, this group,” she gestures to the Vansteen guards, “aren’t the only ones who let Edward ‘slip by’ today!” she snaps.

 “Baby, what are you talking about?”
-I am so lost right now.
+I’m so lost right now.
 She looks around the room to each member of my security, then she does that seizure thing that she does that I would find funny any other time, but not now.
 Her eyes land on me.

 “Fuck me!
 They still haven’t told you?” she says aghast.
 I have a feeling that I am not going to like this.

 “I’m afraid not,” I respond.
 She puts her hand or her forehead.
 This is going to be really bad.
 Now she’s laughing.
 It starts out as a chuckle and moves quickly into near-hysteria.
 I may just need a drink for this!